txusballesteros/android-bind/README.md

     ...
 }
 ```
-Use @BindTo annotation on your model class to configure binding between your model field and your UI View.
+Configure your model class using @BindTo annotation on your model class to configure binding between your model field and your UI View.

 ```java
 public class MainActivity extends Activity {